 Each organization is limited to one application per grant cycle (March 1st to July 1st).
 If more than one application is received from the same organization in the same grant cycle, only one application will be considered.

 Grant applications will not be accepted during the 2014 grant cycle from an organization that has applied for grant in 2011/received grant in Feb.
 2012 AND applied for grant in 2012/received grant in Feb.
 2013 AND applied for grant in 2013/received grant in Dec.
 2013.

 In addition, the Green Bay Packers Foundation does not fund:

-The Foundation announced its annual distribution of funds on December 17, 2013, awarding $750,000 to 188 civic and charitable groups throughout the state of Wisconsin.
+The Foundation announced its annual distribution of funds on December 4, 2014, awarding $600,000 to 223 civic and charitable groups throughout the state of Wisconsin.
 Of the Foundation's contributions Thursday, 51 grants – aggregating $136,800 – were awarded to Brown County organizations.
 Additional grants, totaling $463,200, were made to 172 other groups around the state.

 The Green Bay Packers Scholarship Program is an educational partnership with Scholarships, Inc. and Northeast Wisconsin Technical College.
 The program was established in 2002 to benefit students from Brown County.